ArmanFazylov/desk_away_locker/README.md

 ### How it works
-Basically, shantz-locker.sh script upon detected motion creates file motion_images/autolock_motion.jpg.
-Then, python script is run to detect if the newly created autolock_motion.jpg picture has a face on it.
-If it doesn't, the screen is locked.
+Basically, (shantz-locker.sh) upon detected motion creates file 'motion_images/autolock_motion.jpg'.
+Then, python script (detect.py) is run to detect if the newly created autolock_motion.jpg picture has a face on it.
+If it doesn't - it means that user left the desk (i.e. picture of a chair or a wall).
+So the screen is locked.
 Feel free to to add improvements.